-Since basically their inception, vehicles with internal combustion engines have relied on a throttle body to control the amount of air flowing into their motors.
-In the early days of modern passenger cars, though, throttle bodies were mechanical devices, controlled by a manual lever and linkage assembly.
-That is no longer the case for many vehicles on the road today.
+Since basically their inception, vehicles with internal combustion engines have relied on a device to control the throttle and amount of air (and at one time, fuel) entering the vehicle.
+For nearly a century, this was controlled by a carburetor, allowing air to enter and mix with fuel, while throttle was controlled via a rod or cable.
+For nearly 30 years, fuel injected vehicles used a mechanical throttle body which controlled air intake and throttle by a manual lever and linkage assembly, similar to a carburetor.
+That is no longer the case for most vehicles on the road today.
 Instead, an electronic throttle body gets the job done.
-You may also hear an ETB called a drive-by-wire system because the throttle is controlled electronically with no manual linkages.
+You may also hear an ETB called a drive-by-wire or throttle-by-wire system because the throttle is controlled electronically with no manual linkages.

 What Does an Electronic Throttle Body Do?

 Located between the intake manifold and the intake assembly, the throttle body controls how much air your vehicle’s engine receives based on how far you press the gas pedal.
 Generally, more airflow means more power.
-With an ETB, an electric component opens and closes a plate inside the throttle body.
+With an ETB, a small electric motor opens and closes the throttle body plate.
 As you may suspect, a computer controls the ETB.
 Depending on which vehicle you drive, this computer may either be the engine or powertrain control module, or a dedicated ETB module.

 - Engine control modules (ECM) are computers that control the engine